It’s rare for a day to go by without me scrolling through my Facebook feed. And I’m not alone: According to DMR, 65% of Facebook users log on daily.

 Caution!
 If you go too specific this strategy can work against you so, keep an eye on the audience definition tool to ensure you’re not getting so granular with your persona targeting that nobody sees your stuff.

-Facebook contests are nothing new.
+Facebook contests are nothing new, but that doesn’t make this Facebook Ad tip any less helpful.
 You’ve likely been exposed to many, and have potentially even entered some (I know I have).
 But have you actually tried running one yourself?

 Running a contest with a tempting incentive is one of the best ways to spur ad engagement on Facebook.
 What beer lover wouldn’t want a free trip to one of the best beer-fests in Boston (see ad below)?